Is there Poetry after Gaza?

 Merve: Do you think they wouldn’t understand?

 Saja: The Palestinian art scene often feels like a bubble dominated by the intellectual elite, separated from the religious and God-centered reality of the rest of Palestine.
 A lot of other Palestinian art focuses on uncovering and documenting the Palestinian reality (whatever that is) and trying to preserve and communicate our story and culture to the world—the type of art the West expects from us.
 In conservative cities like my hometown, Dura, and many other Palestinian cities, women are expected to never talk publicly about intimate topics.
 I find this piece refreshing considering all these parallel realities.
-The stories stand out to me, almost mythical, like the story of Noah’s Ark—but instead of a ship, its a train, with people moving freely between cities without the burden of checkpoints and siege, embracing sexual openness.
+The stories stand out to me, almost mythical, like the story of Noah’s Ark—but instead of a ship, it’s a train, with people moving freely between cities without the burden of checkpoints and siege, embracing sexual openness.
 It evokes a dream—or perhaps a nightmare—that many lack the courage or capacity to imagine.
 The artist reimagines Palestine without boundaries, unshackled by the status quo, the limitations imposed by occupation, religious ideologies, societal taboos, or regional traditions.
 There’s a generosity and courage in the way she shares this vision, and in how she sees herself within it.
 I find that deeply inspiring and liberating.

 Merve: Do you think the written form asserts more imagination?